-Table 4 - Cost estimates for works proposed for years 1-5 of the master plan PROPOSED WORKS FOR YEARS 1-5 ESTIMATEL Zone 1: Rifle Butt Rd. to Stodart St. West \$7,500 Ensure relevant changes / notations are made to the planning scheme to include: amenity and vegetation / habitat buffers between the high water level and residential infrastructure.
-Ensure public access to the lake surrounds are in line with CEPTED / safe design principles appropriate space for extension of a shared pathway Signage - Distance / direction signage Zone 2: Stodart St. West to Stodart St. East \$162,640 Formalise car park including replacement of old bollards and maintenance access gates Construction of an all abilities access ramp at the end of Balnagowan Av.
-Plant shade trees in the vicinity of new installations at end of Stodart St. Reinforcement works to stabilise Ash Trees / prevent further erosion around root system Extend foreshore planting Risk and needs assessment in relation to the toilet at the end of Balnagowan Av.
-Plant Eucalypt species along the foreshore and remove weed species Signage - Distance / direction signage Zone 3: Stodart St. East to Armstrong St. \$179,500 Install of bins (Sea Scouts / Yachting precinct) and Western Bay Park Plant shade trees and seating and drink stations (Western Bay Park) Install youth activity precinct equipment e.g. Parkour (Western Bay Park) Landscape and clean up environs in the vicinity of the buildings used by the yachting and sea scouts buildings Prepare a business case, for the consolidation of existing buildings when they reach the end of their life.
-Any new facility will need to accommodate a number of community uses including yachting, angling, sea scout, band, and other community activities as required Assess aged / inappropriate trees and plan for replacement Signage - Distance / direction signage, Precinct, Walking circuit, Compliance signage Zone 4: Armstrong St. to Gellibrand St. \$42,650 Landscape / ground works to address compaction of tree roots and mulching (triangle) and planting of 3 advanced Cook Pines Seating Ongoing / selective removal of trees / vegetation on the embankment as it reaches end of practical life Signage - Distance / direction, Precinct, Walking circuit signage Zone 5: The Foreshore / Commons \$934,338 Formalise and seal car park to the west of the common Create gently undulating grassed area on the common to integrate with Botanic gardens
+Table 6 - Cost estimates for works proposed for years 1-5 of the master plan PROPOSED WORKS FOR YEARS 1-5 Zone 1: Rifle Butt Rd. to Stodart St. West \$7,500 Ensure relevant changes / notations are made to the planning scheme to ensure provision is made for: recreation, amenity and vegetation / habitat buffers between the high water level and future residential infrastructure e.g. roads and houses.
+Ensure public access to the lake surrounds are in line with CEPTED / safe design principles46 appropriate set backs and buffers to accommodate a sealed shared pathway Signage - Distance / direction signage Zone 2: Stodart St. West to Stodart St. East \$135,640 Formalise car park including replacement of old bollards and maintenance access gates Construction of an all abilities access ramp at the end of Balnagowan Av.
+Plant shade trees in the vicinity of new installations at end of Stodart St. Reinforcement works to stabilise Ash Trees / prevent further erosion around root system

+44 At 2016 cost estimates.
+Allowance will need to be made for CPI and other cost increases for future years